BTEC Level 3

 Level 3 courses offered:

 Routine duties on a rota basis, including weekends, are an essential part of the programme.
 This will involve working on the equine unit doing early morning practical duties before the normal timetabled day begins.
-It is a requirement to spend time working in the industry, as part of the course.
-You will have the opportunity if you wish to be involved in the College Horse Show Team.
+It is a requirement to spend time working in the industry,

 We offer impartial careers guidance to all of our students, email email@example.com to explore your next step or to book an appointment – we’re here to help.